StayKwimp/java-video-downloader/README.md

 5. The built jar is now available in the `app/build/libs/` directory

 # Credits
 To make downloading from YouTube possible, I've used the JavaTube library available on GitHub.
-This library is available under the GNU General Public License v3.0.
 You can find the source code at [https://github.com/felipeucelli/JavaTube](https://github.com/felipeucelli/JavaTube).
 Many thanks to them!